Blonde Venus: Reception

 Blonde Venus received a mixed reception upon release.

 Mordaunt Hall of The New York Times called it a "muddled, unimaginative and generally hapless piece of work, relieved somewhat by the talent and charm of the German actress [Dietrich] and Herbert Marshall's valiant work in a thankless role."

 Jose Rodriguez of Script remarked that the theme is as "old as life, and almost as interesting," praising the "force" and "instinctive cunning" of the director.

 Forsythe Hardy of Cinema Quarterly gave the film a gushing review, calling the picture "more brilliantly polished than any other America has sent us this year," Hardy praised the cinematography, writing: "For an hour the screen is filled with a succession of lovely images—finely assembled detail and imaginatively composed settings, photographed with a camera unusually sensitive."

-Some consider Blonde Venus to be a cult film.
+Blonde Venus is considered a cult film.